-9. Mainam Anacharis Elodea Densa Tropical Live Aquarium Plants
+5. Mainam Anacharis Elodea Densa Aquarium Plants

 Anacharis is a robust grower.
-It comes with tiny branches that have the tendency to instantly break off from its mother plant and it has the capability to produce new plants.
-It is surprising to know that it could also form roots that could support itself, it mainly feeds by means of its leaves.
+It comes with tiny branches that have the tendency to break off from its mother plant instantly and it has the capability to produce new plants.
+It is surprising to know that it could also form roots that could support itself; it mainly feeds by means of its leaves.

-Likewise, this plant is easy to grow, so even if you are still beginner, you won’t have serious problems to handle.
+Likewise, this plant is easy to grow, so even if you are still a beginner, you won’t have serious problems to handle.
 However, they are a bit tiring to take care of because they keep growing without trimming and replanting.
 Be sure to check them every so often to avoid them from being messy.